contentments945/project-2/README.md

 # new project
- this repository is created through the local system. this was made by the developer.
+ this repository is created thro ugh the local system. this was made by the developers...